-- system implementation costs associated with the integration of acquisitions for the years ended December 31, 2023 and 2022, respectively. - (b) Represents costs associated with restructuring-related activities, including closure, and related license impairment, and severance expenses associated with certain enterprise-wide or significant business line cost-savings measures.
-These costs included \$ million and \$10.8 million of intangible asset and other investment impairment for the year ended December 31, 2023 and 2022, respectively and a \$5.5 million loss on the divestiture of Workforce Solutions for the year ended December 31, 2022. - (c) Represents a goodwill impairment non-cash charge associated with our Hospice Pharmacy and Workforce Solutions reporting units.
+- (b) Represents costs associated with restructuring-related activities, including closure, and related license impairment, and severance expenses associated with certain enterprise-wide or significant business line cost-savings measures.
+These costs included \$10.6 million and \$10.8 million of intangible asset and other investment impairment for the year ended December 31, 2023 and 2022, respectively and a \$5.5 million loss on the divestiture of Workforce Solutions for the year ended December 31, 2022. - (c) Represents a goodwill impairment non-cash charge associated with our Hospice Pharmacy and Workforce Solutions reporting units.
 See Note 1 "Significant Accounting Policies" and Note 4 "Goodwill and Other Intangible Assets" to our audited consolidated financial statements included elsewhere in this prospectus for further discussion. - (d) Represents defense costs associated with certain PharMerica litigation matters associated with three historical cases and settlement costs associated with the recently settled action brought by Relator Marc Silver, or the Silver matter, as discussed under "Business-Legal Proceedings." - (e) Represents costs associated with certain transformational projects and for the periods presented primarily includes the implementation of, and transition to, new general ledger and business intelligence systems, pharmacy billing system implementation, and response costs associated with the ransomware attack in the first half of 2023 described elsewhere in this prospectus.
-General ledger system migration and related business intelligence system implementation costs, which were capitalized as development costs and are subsequently amortized in accordance with ASC 350-40, Internal Use Software, were \$\frac{\text{million}}{\text{million}}\$ million for the years ended December 31, 2023 and 2022, respectively.
-Pharmacy billing system implementation costs were \$\frac{\text{million}}{\text{million}}\$ for the year ended December 31, 2023. - (f) Represents annual management fees payable to Kohlberg Kravis Roberts & Co.
+General ledger system migration and related business intelligence system implementation costs, which were capitalized as development costs and are subsequently amortized in accordance with ASC 350-40, Internal Use Software, were \$2.0 million and \$2.5 million for the years ended December 31, 2023 and 2022, respectively.
+Pharmacy billing system implementation costs were \$2.2 million and \$0.8 million for the years ended December 31, 2023 and 2022, respectively.
+Ransomware attack response costs were \$3.4 million for the year ended December 31, 2023. - (f) Represents annual management fees payable to Kohlberg Kravis Roberts & Co.
 L.P. and Walgreens Boots Alliance, Inc., or the Managers, under a monitoring agreement with the Managers, or the Monitoring Agreement.
 This Monitoring Agreement will be terminated upon completion of an initial public offering, including this offering.
 See "Certain Relationships and Related Party Transactions-Monitoring Agreement." - (g) Represents unreimbursed COVID-19 related costs incurred by the Company such as incremental personal protection equipment, or PPE, in care of our patients as well as certain hazard pay to our caregivers.

-As of December 31, 2023, we estimate that we had cash and cash equivalents of approximately \$ million and total debt of approximately \$ million.
+As of December 31, 2023, we estimate that we had cash and cash equivalents of approximately \$13.0 million and total debt of approximately \$3,414.4 million, and our leverage, as calculated under our First Lien Credit Agreement and the Second Lien Credit Agreement, was approximately 5.9x.